 Under the US Customs & Border Protection (CBP), all eligible international travellers traveling to the United States under the Visa Waiver Program must enrol in the Electronic System for Travel Authorization (ESTA).

-For Guests traveling to Saipan on the US Visa Waiver program, please note that enrolment in ESTA is mandatory.
+For Customers traveling to Saipan on the US Visa Waiver program, please note that enrolment in ESTA is mandatory.
 Please click here for more information.

-For Guests traveling to Saipan on the Guam-CNMI VWP program, enrolment in ESTA is not required.
+For Customers traveling to Saipan on the Guam-CNMI VWP program, enrolment in ESTA is not required.
 Please click here for more information.

 U.S. Customs and Border Protection reinforces immigration measures for children (under the age of 18) traveling to Saipan.